dartmouth-outing-club/fyt-bus-packet-generator/README.md

 1. Run `npm run init` to set up SQLite
 1. Run `npm start` in your process manager of choice

+Whatever you put in front of this (probably nginx) should have a sane request size limit.

 ## Bus Packet Format
 This is the process that the packet creator seeks to automate:
 1. Get the directions for each bus route from Google maps